5argon/UnityiOSNativeAudio/README.md

-# UnityiOSNativeAudio
+# Unity iOS/Android Native Audio, Native Touch, and latency

 [![youtube](youtube.png)](https://www.youtube.com/watch?v=6Wot7lzZR5o)

-This Unity project is the continuation of my research [Unity's Mobile Audio Latency Problem And Solutions](http://exceed7.com/mobile-native-audio/research.html)
+This Unity project is the continuation of my research [Unity's Mobile Audio Latency Problem And Solutions](http://exceed7.com/mobile-native-audio/research.html) which contains many false conclusion but still a good foundation for this.

 Previously I have made some assumptions about using OS's native audio method in Unity would solve the problem.
 In this project I show that native audio helps but that is not all, we need a native TOUCH INPUT plugin to solve the "perceived" audio latency problem.

-(Update 13/04/2018 : [Now PART 3 of the video above is available.](https://www.youtube.com/watch?v=Riws7Ais3bo) It improve on the iOS side by using `OpenAL` instead of `AVAudioPlayer`.
+**Update 13/04/2018** : [Now PART 3 of the video above is available.](https://www.youtube.com/watch?v=Riws7Ais3bo) It improve on the iOS side by using `OpenAL` instead of `AVAudioPlayer`.
 I have confirmed we can get even better latency that way.
-So in this page if you see me saying native audio does not help that much it is not true anymore.
+So in this page when you see me saying "native audio does not help that much" that is not true anymore!
 The improvement is now significant with `OpenAL` (at least on iOS) Also, a website for pre-made solution [Native Audio](http://exceed7.com/native-audio/) and [iOS Native Touch](http://exceed7.com/ios-native-touch/) are now up.)

+**Update 17/08/2018** : At the **Android** side, I have successfully improved the audio latency by using OpenSL ES + good double buffering technique + ensuring the fast track by going great length as far as resampling the audio to match the liking of each Android device.
+You can read the research here [Android Native Audio Primer for Unity Developers](https://gametorrahod.com/androids-native-audio-primer-for-unity-developers-65acf66dd124) to get how to achieve minimum latency on Android.
+All of that will be integrated into [Native Audio](http://exceed7.com/native-audio/) plugin version 2.0 or if you want to try implementing it yourself the mentioned research article should be enough.

+So if you see me saying native audio on android does not help reducing latency much, it is not true anymore.
+Also I remembered saying somewhere that OpenSL ES is not that much difference from Java's `AudioTrack` but that is because of my incompetence at the time.
+I didn't know how to achieve fast track with NDK, didn't know about resampling, and did not do double buffering.
+OpenSL ES is now the way to go according to [the official Google document](https://developer.android.com/ndk/guides/audio/).
+(Along with **AAudio** which I haven't tried yet but it only works for Oreo+)

 ## Native Audio is not all of the solution, we also need Native Touch